Ribeira Seca (Ribeira Grande)

-Ribeira Seca (Portuguese for dry river) is a civil parish in the municipality of Ribeira Grande in the Portuguese archipelago of the Azores.
+Ribeira Seca (Portuguese for dry stream) is a civil parish in the municipality of Ribeira Grande in the Portuguese archipelago of the Azores.
 The population in 2011 was 2,950, in an area of 12.59 km^{2}.
 It is located near the north coast of the island.
 It contains the localities Bandejo, Morro de Cima and Ribeira Seca.

 Architecture

 The parish has a rich combination of modern and historical patrimony, in addition to natural spaces, such as the northern beach of Santa Bárbara, popular with surfers and watersports enthusiasts.
 These include: